 - Annual wellness exam.
 Your trusted vet will take a look at your dog from nose to tail for $45–$55.

 - Yearly vaccines.
-Take a look here if you’re curious about your pup’s yearly shots, but you’ll pay between $80–$270 to keep your dog fully vaccinated.
+You’ll pay between $80–$270 to keep your dog fully vaccinated.

 - Heartworm prevention.
 Protect your pet for $35–$80 a year.